Javascript is not enabled.

 Step therapy often requires you to try a less expensive drug that’s proven effective for people with your condition before the plan will cover a more expensive, prescribed drug, even if both drugs are on the plan’s formulary.
 For example, some plans may require you to try a generic drug first and then a less expensive brand-name drug before they’ll cover a more expensive brand-name drug.

-Your doctor can contact the plan to request an exception if he or she believes that you’ll experience a reaction to the less expensive drug or it will be less effective.
+Your doctor can contact the plan to request an exception if they believe you’ll experience a reaction to the less expensive drug or it will be less effective.

 What are quantity limits in Medicare Part D?